Bhumbra/DeepNodal/QUICKSTART.md

 ...
 ```

 Since the syntax is consistent with previous examples, the code should be self-explanatory.
-Notice how dropout is
+Notice how at the `stack`
-applied to the last layer, at the `stack` specification stage whereas L2 regularisation is specified at the `network`
+specification stage, dropout is applied to the last layer whereas L2 regularisation applied to all layers.
+Like dropout,
-stage.
-Like dropout, batch-normalisation is specified to the stack, in this case only affecting the first level.
-And
+batch-normalisation is specified to the stack, in this case only affecting the first level.
+And unlike previous
-unlike previous examples, for which the default stochastic gradient descent `('sgd')` optimiser was employed by the
+examples, for which the default stochastic gradient descent `('sgd')` optimiser was employed by the supervisor, here an
-supervisor, here an Adam optimiser is used `('adam')`.
-Finally, four training regimes (indexed 0 to 3) have been created
+Adam optimiser is used `('adam')`.
+Finally, four training regimes (indexed 0 to 3) have been created with decreasing
-with decreasing learning rates, with the last (3) disabling all dropout.
-Note how in the execution code, each of the
+learning rates, with the last (3) disabling all dropout.
+Note how in the execution code, each of the `sup.use_regime(i)`
-`sup.use_regime(i)` lines is invoked at particular epochs to switch training regimens.
-The default regime index is 0,
+lines is invoked at particular epochs to switch training regimens.
+The default regime index is 0, and so there is no
-and so there is no need for an additional line for the first training regime.
+need for an additional line for the first training regime.

 ## Convolutional network example